 The first and simplest option is to post directly onto our WordPress site.
 If you choose to do this we ask that you EMBED photos and videos instead of uploading through the ‘Add Media’ button.
 This will keep us from filling up our site’s space for media.
 Thank you!

 The second option is to use Easy Blog Jr. and work with your students to grow as authors.
 The beauty of Easy Blog Jr. is that it is SO EASY!
 You can allow your kids to independently post about the things they are teaching the bear.
 Post together as a class or allow some children to do some independent posting, you can set it up however you want!

 A code for Easy Blog Jr. as well as username and password for the blog will be sent to you by email.

-5. Skype with another class that has had Teddy or will have Teddy visit
+5. Skype/Hangout/FaceTime with another class that has had Teddy or will have Teddy visit

-This depends on timezones, but we can always keep this option open!
+This depends heavily upon timezones, but we can always keep this option open!
 A list of all the participant’s Skype names is provided in a GDoc with each bear’s itinerary.

-Check out Teddy’s itinerary on the home page to find out where he will need to go next and do some research about what he may need with him.
+Check out Teddy’s itinerary on the Itineraries page to find out where he will be going next and do some research about what he may need with him.
 What’s the weather like at his next destination?
 Should he bring something to get ready for school at his next class?
 Communicate with the next class to see if they can help you!

 7. Posting Your Teddy

 Sending your bear to its next destination and what that will cost is probably going to be one the first things on your mind, we’ve given that a bit of thought too.
 Deciding to participate in Traveling Teddy would probably mean you are happy to accept the costs of sending Teddy off to his next destination.
 Depending on where you are it could cost a significant amount of money to post something.
 Please be willing to spend up to USD 50-60, this is most important when sending our bears into locations with unreliable local postal systems.
 The higher cost comes from the necessity to use a private courier service into these locations.